 A home for established and emerging labor scholars

 IRLE provides funding, community, and research opportunities to faculty and students across the UC Berkeley campus.
-By creating research and educational opportunities for more students, we aim to contribute to the diversity of the next generation of labor and employment scholars, activists, and practitioners.
+By expanding research and educational opportunities for students, we help build a strong pipeline of future labor and employment scholars, activists, and practitioners reflective of the diversity of California.

 Our Leadership